The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 This guide provides information for current or former employers of Afghan nationals who may be eligible for the Afghan P-2 resettlement program.

 The Afghan P-2 program allows U.S. government agencies, U.S.-based NGOs, and U.S.-based media organizations to refer certain Afghan nationals and their spouses/children to the U.S. Refugee Admissions Program (USRAP).
-People who may be eligible cannot apply.
+People who may be eligible cannot apply directly to this program.
 They must be referred by their employer.

 Resettlement via USRAP is a separate process from the Special Immigrant Visa (SIV) application process.
 The eligibility criteria, required procedures, and status upon arrival are different.